apache/nuttx/Documentation/contributing/coding_style.rst

    structure may be another structure that is defined only with the scope of the containing structure.
 This practice is acceptable, but discouraged.
 -  **No un-named structure fields**.
-Structure may contain other structures as fields.
-This this case, the structure field must be named.
+Structures may contain other structures as fields.
+In this case, the structure field must be named.
 C11 permits such un-named structure fields within a structure.
    NuttX generally follows C89 and all code outside of architecture specific directories must be compatible with C89.